Method Functional Safety

 support@methodfs.com

-Design and Engineering of the SIS involves both hardware and application software design, using only compliant components with the correct hardware fault tolerance.
+Design and Engineering of the Safety Instrumented System (SIS) involves both hardware and application software design, using only compliant components with the correct hardware fault tolerance.

 Clause 14 of IEC 61511 – describing the approach to SIS Design and Engineering – makes up 11 of the 77 pages of Part 1 of the standard.
 There is much detail to absorb, but in summary the Clause describes: